 SECTION 8 – Board Meetings, Notice and Quorum

-Regular meetings of the Board of Directors shall be held immediately following the Annual Meeting and on such days thereafter as shall be determined by the Board.
+Regular meetings of the Board of Directors shall be held immediately following the Annual General Meeting and on such days thereafter as shall be determined by the Board.

 The President or the Secretary may, whenever they deem it advisable, or the Secretary shall at the request in writing of Directors, issue a call for a Special Board Meeting.
-In the case of Special Board Meetings, such notice shall include the purpose of the meeting and no matters not so stated may be acted upon at the meeting.
+In the case of Special Board Meetings, such notice shall include the purpose of the meeting, and no matters not so stated may be acted upon at the meeting.

-Notice of each Board meeting shall be given by the Secretary personally, electronically or by mail to each Director at least seven (7) days before the time appointed for the meeting to the last recorded address of each Director.
+Notice of each Board meeting shall be given by the Secretary personally or electronically to each Director at least seven (7) days before the time appointed for the meeting.

-The presence of a majority of elected members of the Board of Directors shall constitute a quorum for the transaction of business.
+The presence of a majority of elected members of the Board of Directors (i.e. >50%) shall constitute a quorum for the transaction of business.
 If a quorum is not present, no business shall be conducted.

 Only members of the Board of Directors may make motions and vote at meetings of the Board of Directors.
-However, the Board of Directors may invite, admit and recognize guests for presentations or comments during Board meetings.
+However, the Board of Directors may invite, admit, and recognize guests for presentations or comments during Board meetings.

 In the event of a tie vote, the President shall cast the deciding vote.